-The other night, as I was tucking Sonny into bed just after we’d read about teeth (adults have 32 of the things, apparently!) in one of our favourite books, ‘How Will I Grow?‘, and the difference between baby ones and grown up ones, and Sonny had launched in to an anecdote about why baby ones are “cooler” (how a 3 year old knows the word “cool” is totally beyond me) than “grown up” ones and how he’s convinced that he’s lost a tooth (he definitely hasn’t), I was instinctively triggered to ask him one of my all time favourite questions, and it goes like this:
+The other night, as I was tucking Sonny into bed just after we’d read about teeth in one of our favourite books, ‘How Will I Grow?‘ – adults have thirty-two, in case you were wondering – we started discussing the difference between baby teeth and grown up teeth.
+Sonny promptly launched into an anecdote about why baby ones are “cooler” than “grown up” ones (note to self: how the heck does our 3 year old know the word “cool”?) and how he’s convinced that he’s lost a tooth (he definitely hasn’t).
+Anyway, I was instinctively triggered in that moment to ask him one of my all time favourite questions, and it goes something like this:

 “Am I a grown up, Sonny?”

 And the response is always just the sweetest.

 Ever so slightly bashfully, but with absolute certainty, the answer is of course, “YESSSSS mummy!”.
 His big brown doe eyes stare in to mine, and in that moment I know that I am unquestionably his everything; I am his mother, his teacher, his protecter, his feeder.
 I am a grown up; I am his grown up.
 And there is no seed of doubt that he and I are on different planes.

 Ever so slightly bashfully, but with absolute certainty, the answer is, of course, “YESSSSS!”.